nullableVoidPtr/deobf/ARCHITECTURE.md

 ```

 The only argument passed to `TargetComposer` is a nested array of passes.
 Each pass can be specified to be repeated until there are no changes, useful for something like `LiteralFoldPass`.
 Likewise, a sub-array is treated like a pass itself, where the inner array is repeated until there were no changes to the AST.

-Due to the dynamic imports inherent in how the target passes are specified, TargetComposer is `async`, hence any Target module exports a promise.
-This is handled in the command-line scripts, in which the promises are passed to an asynchronous function, within `src/cli.js.

 ## Passes
 Passes are implemented in `lib/transforms/`.